adamrab123/Needham-Schroeder/readme.md

 The user will have instructions displayed on the terminal screen, telling you what their options are (note: all commands are case insensitive):

-- `'quit'` allows the user to quit the application and be disconnected from the serber
+- `'quit'` allows the user to quit the application and be disconnected from the server
 - `'wait'` will create a "waiting period" in which B waits for A to initiate the KDC protocol

 ### Overview/Simplified Instructions

 To easily run the program, run the `'server.py'` file first.
-Next, run  `'clientB.py'`and selected the  `'wait'` command.
+Next, run  `'clientB.py' `and selected the  `'wait'` command.
 Next, run  `'client.py'` and select  `'list'` to see who is currently connected.
 You will see a  `'00000001'` option.
 To initiate communication with that user, type " `'connect|00000001'`".
-This will create the secure connection using Nedeham-Schroeder and the terminals for  `'client.py'` and  `'clientB.py'` will now serve as a secure chat.
+This will create the secure connection using Needham-Schroeder and the terminals for  `'client.py'` and  `'clientB.py'` will now serve as a secure chat.

 ### How Diffie Hellman is Used